-At Animal Emergency Center of Las Vegas, we offer a variety of services to care for your pet.
+At Animal Emergency Center of Las Vegas and Henderson, we offer a variety of services to care for your pet.
 If you have any questions or would like more information on how we can care for your pet, please contact us today.

 Emergency Physical Examination

 The initial examination by the veterinarians and nurses will allow for the best diagnostic and treatment plan to be determined based on your pet’s medical condition.